iSightCornwall wins national awardDecember 17, 2020 4:15 pm

 But with face-to-face services forced to be put on hold, the charity decided to look into how they could continue to help people throughout the lockdown

 Shannon Smith, from iSightCornwall’s Low Vision team, explained: “Low Vision services help to make the most of a person’s remaining sight and can have a big impact on other parts of a person’s life.
 So a national pandemic lockdown was a time of potential high-anxiety for people without the aids they would need to help them read, continue with their hobbies or even watch TV.

 “The average age of our low vision clients is around 75, often living on their own in a rural county and with multiple health conditions, they are a high-risk group.

 “So, with no idea how long services would be restricted, we developed an innovative way of determining suitability and carrying out of immediate intervention through a remote assessment.”

 Named ‘ReVision’ the new assessment toolkit put together by iSightCornwall saw members of the Low Vision team contacting their clients through phone calls and following an innovative assessment.
 They could then determine which magnification aids would be best suited for each person.

-Since March more than 150 patients have received a remote assessment, with more than 350 aids despatched.
+Since March 2020 more than 150 patients have received a remote assessment, with more than 350 aids dispatched.

 The remote service has been reassuring for family members and carers to know that their loved ones can still carry on with their hobbies and leisure activities at home when they face being on their own long periods.